MicrosoftDocs/customer-insights/ci-docs/compute-migrate-infrastructure.md

 5. Approve the Private Links in the Azure portal

 After configuring the Private Links between Customer Insights and your virtual network protected storage, four Private Links show on the Private Links tab in Customer Insights with a status of Pending.
+Observation: In case you previously configured the private links through the same Ui, you will see only 2 new private links in Pending.

-In the Azure portal, go to your Data Lake Storage account, and select Networking > Private endpoints connections to see the four new Private Links.
+- In the Azure portal, go to your Data Lake Storage account, and select Networking > Private endpoints connections to see the four new Private Links.

 :::image type="content" source="media/compute-migration-create-private-links-pending.png" alt-text="Screenshot of private links in pending approval. ":::

-Select all and click Approve.
+- Select all and click Approve.
+The private links now show the status Approved.

 :::image type="content" source="media/compute-migration-create-private-links-approve.png" alt-text="Screenshot of private links in pending approved ":::

 6. In Customer Insights, go to Settings > Permissions and select the Private Links tab.
-The Private Links in Customer Insights now show the status Approved.
+All four Private Links in Customer Insights now show the status Approved.

 :::image type="content" source="media/compute-migration-create-private-links-CI-approved.png" alt-text="Screenshot of private links in approved in Customer Insights ":::